 The waste stored at the permitted unit consists of hazardous waste in both liquid and solid form since 1995 and has been subject to waste management regulations under RCRA.
 Due to the scope of process operations at the permitted unit, the wastes stored include those in solid and liquid form.
-Additionally, the smaller glovebox within the unit is utilized for treatment by stabilization of waste in containers using zeolite.
-Permit Part 3 (Storage in Containers), Permit Part 7 (Stabilization in Containers), Permit Attachment A (Technical Area (TA)-Unit Descriptions), Permit Attachment B (Part A Application), and Permit Attachment C (Waste Analysis Plan) include information regarding waste management procedures and hazardous waste constituents stored and treated at the permitted unit.
+Additionally, the smaller glovebox within the unit is utilized for treatment by stabilization of waste in containers using zeolite and the large glovebox enclosure is also used for resizing oversized waste items and repacking waste into approved waste containers.
+Permit Part 3 (Storage in Containers), Permit Part 7 (Treatment in Containers), Permit Attachment A (Technical Area (TA)-Unit Descriptions), Permit Attachment B (Part